Your grown-up needs to read this bit!

 - Lonely Planet will do its best to find the prize winner(s).
 But if we can’t, or if the prize hasn’t been accepted by Wednesday 11th December 2019, the next best entry will be declared winner.
 Where there is a compelling technical or administrative reason out of Lonely Planet’s control, the winner(s) will be selected from all eligible entries received at that time.

 If your child wins…

-We may ask you to provide proof of identity, residency and age.
-If you can’t provide, or refuse to provide, suitable proof, then unfortunately your child may be disqualified and we may choose another winner.
-You can’t exchange the prize for cash or ask us to give it to someone else (not that you’d want to!).
-We will use reasonable efforts to award the prize as described but if, due to unforeseen circumstances, we are unable to do that, we’ll substitute it either for cash or another prize of comparable value, but we’ll decide which.
+- You can’t exchange the prize for cash, or ask us to give it to someone else (not that you’d want to!).
+We will use reasonable efforts to award the prize as described but if due to unforeseen circumstances we are unable to do that, we’ll substitute it for another prize of comparable value.

 What happens to my child’s entry?

-You agree that all of your child’s entry is their own work.
-In the event that your child is a winner or runner-up, unless you’d like to opt-out of this licence by emailing us at email@example.com you grant Lonely Planet the following copyright licence:
+- In the event that your child is a winner or runner-up, unless you’d like to opt-out of this licence by emailing us at firstname.lastname@example.org, you grant Lonely Planet the following copyright licence:

 - You give Lonely Planet a worldwide, licence to reproduce, publish, adapt, communicate and broadcast all or part of the entry on lonelyplanet.com and in relation to marketing the Moon Landings competition.